A complete characterization of graphs with exactly two positive eigenvalues: Preliminaries

-(1) Two non-adjacent vertices $u$ and $v$ are said to be \emph{congruent vertices of I-type} if they have the same neighbors.
+As in \cite{F.Duan}, we introduce the following three graph transformations. \begin{enumerate}[(I)] \item A vertex $u$ of a graph is called a \emph{congruent vertex of I-type} if there exists a vertex $v\not\sim u$ such that $N(u)=N(v)$.
 The graph transformation of deleting or adding a congruent vertex of I-type is called the \emph{(graph) transformation of I-type}.

-(2) A vertex $u$ is said to be a \emph{congruent vertex of II-type} if there exist two non-adjacent vertices $v$ and $w$ such that $N(u)$ is a disjoint union of $N(v)$ and $N(w)$.
+\item A vertex $u$ of a graph is called a \emph{congruent vertex of II-type} if there exist two non-adjacent vertices $v$ and $w$ such that $N(u)$ is a disjoint union of $N(v)$ and $N(w)$.
 The graph transformation of deleting or adding a congruent vertex of II-type is called the \emph{(graph) transformation of II-type}.

-(3) An induced quadrangle $C_4=uvxy$ of $G$ is called \emph{congruent} if there exists a pair of independent edges, say $uv$ and $xy$ in $C_4$, such that $N(u)\setminus \{y, v\}=N(v)\setminus \{u, x\}$ and $N(x)\setminus \{v, y\}=N(y)\setminus \{x, u\}$, where $uv$ and $xy$ are called a pair of \emph{congruent edges} of $C_4$.
-A vertex is called the \emph{congruent vertex of III-type} if it belongs to some congruent quadrangle.
-The graph transformation of deleting or adding a congruent vertex of III-type is called the \emph{(graph) transformation of III-type}. \begin{remark} \emph{From Lemma 3.1, Lemma 3.2 and Lemma 3.3 in \cite{F.Duan}, we know that the (graph) transformations of I-, II- and III-type keep the positive and negative inertia indices and change exactly one nullity.} \end{remark}
+\item An induced quadrangle $C_4=uvxy$ of a graph is called \emph{congruent} if it contains a pair of independent edges, say $uv$ and $xy$, such that $N(u)\setminus \{y, v\}=N(v)\setminus \{u, x\}$ and $N(x)\setminus \{v, y\}=N(y)\setminus \{x, u\}$, where $uv$ and $xy$ make a pair of \emph{congruent edges} of $C_4$.
+A vertex is called a \emph{congruent vertex of III-type} if it belongs to some congruent quadrangle.
+The graph transformation of deleting or adding a congruent vertex of III-type is called the \emph{(graph) transformation of III-type}. \end{enumerate}